Image-Py/demoplugin/doc/filter_en.md

         gaussian_filter(snap, para['sigma'], output=img)
 ```

-Gaussian plug-in，`note` indicates that the plug-in supported types，It enables us to choose the ROI to deal with and to undo the operations.
+Gaussian plugin，`note` indicates that the plugin supported types，It enables us to choose the ROI to deal with and to undo the operations.
 It also provides the preview feature. `para` and `view` determine a float type  parameter `sigma`.
 In function `run`，the `scipy.ndimage.gaussian_filter` is called to filter the `snap`, and the output is directed to `img`.
 If there is no output in the function, the result can be assigned to `img` with the help with framework imagepy directly: with the `return xxx` at the end of the function.

 ![14](http://idoc.imagepy.org/demoplugin/14.png)